 A bin group can belong to multiple sessions.
-A session may refer to only one bin group.
+A session refers to only one bin group.

-It is necessary to indicate the number of bins per delay metric fd-bin-count, ifdv-bin-count, and fdrbin-count at the time of bin-group create, to a maximum of ten each.
+It is necessary to indicate the number of bins per delay metric fd-bin-count, ifdv-bin-count, and fdr-bin-count at the creation time of the bin group, to a maximum of ten each.
 Higher-numbered bins must have higher ranges than lower-numbered bins.
 Default ranges for unconfigured bins within the bin count defaults are 5000 microseconds times the bin number.
-The range of results stored in the bin is based on the lowerbound of that bin and the lower-bound of the next higher adjacent bin, with bin 0 having an unchangeable implicit lower-bound 0.
+The range of results stored in the bin is based on the lower bound of that bin and the lower bound of the next higher adjacent bin, with bin 0 having an unchangeable implicit lower bound 0.

-Figure 2: Graphical Representation of Bin Group 3 includes shading to demonstrate the importance of the bins.
+Figure 2: Graphical representation of bin group 3 includes shading to demonstrate the importance of the bins.
 Dark gray shows the results furthest from the objective.
 These results, although very important to overall reporting and declaration for meeting the objective, should be judged differently than the light gray results.
 The light gray results are near enough to the objective that adjusting various network options may cause these results to fall into the objective range.
 The unshaded area of the range represents the objective range.
 In this case, FDR is only being recorded for interest purposes and has no directives.